 - In older editions of Over the Edge, the Throckmorton Device was a weird science mass mind control machine that spread this trope by force.
 Anyone affected by it would become obsessed with enforcing conformity by any means, up to and including murder.
 The Device hasn't even been invented yet, but its effects ripple backwards through time.

-- Norman and Normina Normanmeyer from the 1992 The Addams Family cartoon strive to be as normal as possible.
+- The Addams Family (1992): Norman and Normina Normanmeyer strive to be as normal as possible.
 Because of this, they despise their abnormal neighbors the Addams for this very reason.
 They expect the same from their more open-minded son, N.J.
 Ironically, some would say that the Normanmeyers are the most abnormal characters on their show due to their obsession with underwear, Norman being the CEO of a large underwear manufacturing corporation.